-Draftable Pty Ltd and its related entities (together, “Draftable”, “we”, “our” or “us”) have created this Privacy and Data Protection Policy (the “Policy”) to demonstrate our respect, commitment and vigilance in safeguarding the privacy and data security of the individuals and organizations with whom we deal and to ensure compliance with all applicable privacy and data security laws.
+Draftable Pty Ltd and its related entities (together, “Draftable”, “we”, “our” or “us”) have created this Privacy and Data Protection Policy (the “Policy”) to demonstrate our respect, commitment and vigilance in safeguarding the privacy and data security of the individuals and organizations with whom we deal and to ensure compliance with all applicable privacy, data protection and data security laws.

-This Policy aims to give you information on how Draftable collects, processes and uses your personal data, including when you contact us, visit our website, apply for a job, or use our products or services.
+This Policy gives you information on how Draftable collects, uses, keeps or otherwise processes your personal data, including when you contact us, visit our website, apply for a job, or use our products or services.

-The personal data we collect, hold, use or disclose about you depends on the nature of our interactions and the circumstances about its collection.
-We may collect and process the following data about you:
+The personal data we collect, hold, use or otherwise process about you depends on the nature of our interactions and the circumstances about its collection.
+We may collect, hold, use or process the following data about you: